10 Ways to Not Get Sick This Winter

 Take a Daily Stroll

-Studies show that taking a brisk walk every day for 30 to 45 minutes increases the number of immune system cells in your body.
+Research from Appalachian State University shows that taking a brisk walk every day for 30 to 45 minutes increases the number of immune system cells in your body.
 The fresh air and extra sunlight don’t hurt, either.

 Cracking up at a joke or a funny cat video counteracts the effects of stress and boosts your immune system.
 So cue up some sitcoms or grab a pal for that aforementioned daily walk.